 Predefined Default Roles

-Strapi Enterprise Edition supports the same predefined roles available in the Community Edition: SuperAdmin, Editor and Author.
-They are the most commonly used roles in most of the organizations.
+Strapi Enterprise Edition supports the same predefined roles available in the Community Edition: SuperAdmin, Editor, and Author.
+They are the most commonly used roles in most organizations.
 The permissions of these roles have been predefined and can be directly assigned to individual users or user groups.

 One of the main goals of RBAC is to only grant contributors the access they need to do their missions and prevent them from having irrelevant access.
 A well-designed RBAC system also simplifies and streamlines the administration of access.